 The Banff scenery is truly spectacular, photographed dramatically in Technicolor by John Seitz.
 It could have been Switzerland.
 It’s actually Bow Lake and Peyto Lake in the Banff National Park, and quite stunningly beautiful.
 The music (Henry Mancini et al) is overwrought but quite suitable and Walsh-ish.

 There is loads of action as the Sioux attack a lot.
 There’s a high-speed canoe chase, obviously the prototype for Bullitt or The French Connection (not).
 It’s really a straightforward cavalry Western that just happens to be set in Canada and the soldiers have red uniforms instead of blue.
-Ladd isn’t very good and the part cried out for Errol Flynn but I suppose the female fans were happy either way.
+Ladd isn’t very good (he never was as a Western action man) and the part cried out for Errol Flynn but I suppose the female fans were happy either way.

 Of course lerve blooms once the jealous Marshal O’Brian is disposed of.
 The Mountie always gets his person, after all.